 2.Experiment

-A double-sided deposition device, which contained a planetary turntable rotating disk for holding substrates and a shower with two opposite symmetrical narrow slits, was designed to prepare multi-pieces of double-sided YBCO thin films simultaneously and efficiently as is shown in Figure 1.
-The planetary turntable disk having 12 circumferentially shaped openings, in which substrate wafers were maintained, was applied to deposit YBCO thin films on multiply pieces of LAO substrate wafers as is shown in Figure 1(a).
+A double-sided deposition device, which contained a planetary turntable rotating disk for holding substrates and a shower with two opposite symmetrical narrow slits, was designed to prepare multi-pieces of double-sided YBCO thin films simultaneously as shown in Figure 1.
+The planetary turntable disk having 12 circumferentially shaped openings, in which substrate wafers were maintained, was applied to deposit YBCO thin films on multiply pieces of LAO wafers as is shown in Figure 1(a).
 With it, at most 12 pieces of YBCO thin films could be deposited in one run, significantly shortening the preparation progress of each YBCO thin films.
-And the shower head with two opposite symmetrical narrow slits was used to deposit YBCO thin films on both sides of a LAO wafer simultaneously as is shown in figure 1(b).
+And a simple nozzle with two opposite symmetrical linear slits，with 1 mm in width and 70 mm in length and 30 mm in distance each other， was used to deposit YBCO thin films on both sides of a LAO wafer simultaneously as shown in figure 1(b).
 In this way, the efficient production of MOCVD-derived double-sided YBCO thin films was realized.

-In our experiment, 2-in LAO single crystal wafers were used as substrates for YBCO thin films.
-Before depositing thin films, the deposition chamber was heated to 845℃, while the evaporation chamber and transport pipeline were heated to 300℃.
+In our experiment, 2-in.
+LAO single crystal wafers were used as substrates for YBCO thin films.
+Before depositing, the deposition chamber was heated to 845℃, while the evaporation chamber and transport pipeline were heated to 300℃.
 Meanwhile, Y(tmhd)3, Ba(thmd)2·(1,10-heptanedionate), Cu(thmd)2 were dissolved into tetrahydrofuran solution in a proper proportion, where ‘thmd’ is the abbreviation of 2,2,6,6, -tetramethy-3,5-heptanedioline.
 The pre-preparation for the deposition of YBCO thin films took about 140 minutes.
 Figure 1 shows the schematic diagram of the rotating double-sided deposition device for the efficient preparation of double-sided YBCO thin films.
 As is shown in figure 1(a), the planetary turntable has 12 circumferentially shaped openings which are used to hold the LAO wafers.
 The diameter of the openings was a little bigger than 2 inches (the diameter of LAO substrates).
-Upon rotation of the substrate turntable, the substrates self-rotated within each opening due to the force of friction between the substrates and the openings.
+Upon rotation of the substrate turntable, the substrates self-rotated within each opening drove by the force of friction between the substrates and the openings and the weight of substrate.
 This will significantly reduce the variation of thickness in the plane.
 In figure 1(b), a shower having two opposite symmetrical narrow slits was designed to deposit double-sided YBCO thin films simultaneously.
 The position relationship of the planetary turntable and the shower head is shown in figure 1(c).
 During depositing, the precursor solution was evaporated to from vapor in the evaporator.
-Then the vapor was mixed up with the nitrous oxide, oxygen, argon in a proper gas flow ratio, and was transferred into the depositing area from the two narrow slits.
+Then the vapor was mixed up with the nitrous oxide, oxygen, argon in a proper gas flow ratio, and was transferred into the depositing area from the nozzle.
 Along with the rotation of the planetary turntable, YBCO thin films was deposited on both side of every LAO wafer uniformly.
 In order to obtain 500 nm thick YBCO double-sided thin films, the deposition was set for 75 minutes.
-Next, the temperature of the deposition chamber was reduced to 500℃ by adjusting heating current manually.
+Next, the temperature of the deposition chamber was decreased downto 500℃ gradually by adjusting heating current manually.
 After annealing for 20 minutes in pure oxygen, the YBCO thin films were cooled to a temperature below 100℃ slowly.
-On average, the post processing took about 60 minutes.
+On average, the post processing takes about 60 minutes.